Elios-Lab/pathfollowing/README.md

 ## Citing
 Consider citing our work related to the low-speed maneuvers and car parking topic.
 - [Deep Reinforcement Learning for Automated Car Parking](https://link.springer.com/chapter/10.1007/978-3-031-30333-3_16)

+## Comparison against Hybrid-A-Star
+The two scenarios presented have been compared with the popular Hybrid-A-Star heuristic path planning algorithm.
+More detais are visible [here](https://github.com/Elios-Lab/Hybrid-A-Star).

 ## Useful links: